-Ways Other Than Workers’ Compensation to Pay For Injury Treatment
+Other Ways Other Than Workers' Comp

 - Instead of filing a workers' comp claim, the employer does not tell the insurance company and instead offers to pay the medical costs for the employee out of their own pocket (or the business' money).

 - The injured employee decides to pay the medical expenses themselves.

 Workers' Comp vs Private Health Insurance

 Worker's compensation provides payment for lost wages and medical bills related to the treatment of injuries or illness that are caused at or because of your job.
 Because this system exists, your private health insurance is not obligated to pay for injuries you sustain on the job.

 Not only is a private health insurance company not obligated, they will refuse payment for any treatment they determine to be related to a work accident.

 When people elect to treat through their private health insurance for injuries sustained on the job, we often see their insurance company conduct an investigation into the injury.
 Specifically, they look to see if it was caused, or had a connection with, the persons' employment.
 The insurance companies deal with thousands of claim a day, so they know how to investigate such matters and when an injury seems suspicious like it might be work-related.